mitulgolakiya/laravel5-api-generator/README.md

 ### Response Structure

- Remember: This response structure is based on the most of my API response structure, you can change it to your API response after file generation in controller.
+<p style="color:red">Remember: This response structure is based on the most of my API response structure, you can change it to your API response after file generation in controller.</p>

 **Success**